List of Barnyard characters: Bill

+Dr. Filly

 Dr. Filly (parody of Dr. Phil) is a horse psychiatrist.
 In "Paging Dr. Filly", the animals hire him to cure Peck and Freddy's arguing, but he appears to make things worse.
 It is then revealed that this wasn't the real Dr. Filly and instead, it is a former patient of his, a donkey apparently named Chip, who likes to impersonate him.

+Shmoozy

-Shmoozy is a whale who appears in the episode "Free Shmoozy".
-The animals liberate Shmoozy from a park but they end up becoming swallowed by the whale.
+Shmoozy is a sperm whale.
+The animals liberate Shmoozy from a park, but they end up becoming swallowed by the whale.
 At the end of the episode the animals discover that Shmoozy is just playing around and has no intent of eating them.
 Shmoozy talks whale language, so only Freddy understands him.

+Mr. Wiggleplix

 Mr. Wiggleplix is an invisible hedgehog who appears in the episode of the same name.
 He is Pig's imaginary friend, but because Pig is the only one who can see him and he can only become visible when flour is poured on him, everybody else initially thinks he is not real.
 In the episode, Pig believes that Otis accidentally killed Mr. Wiggleplix, but in the end, he is revealed to be alive and well.

+"Weird Al" Yankovic

-"Weird Al" Yankovic (portrayed as a talking horse and voiced by himself) is Bessy's famous accordion-playing friend.
+"Weird Al" Yankovic (portrayed as a horse and voiced by himself) is Bessy's famous accordion-playing friend.
 Yankovic is seen in the episode, "Get Bessy".

+French Canadian Crows

-French Canadian Crows are a group of mischievous crows from Canada who enjoy stealing the farm's corn.
-They speak with a French accent.
-They appear in “Cow’s Night Out”, “Treasure Hunt” as the main antagonists, and “A Catfish Called Eddie” as anti-heroes.
+French Canadian Crows are a group of mischievous French-accented crows from Canada who enjoy stealing the farm's corn.
+They appear in "Cow's Night Out", "Treasure Hunt" as the main antagonists, and "A Catfish Called Eddie" as anti-heroes.

+Stamps

 Stamps (voiced by Nika Futterman) is Duke's sister who appears in "Puppy Love".
 She is seen dating Baxter, but it is revealed that Baxter did not love her, only her prized possessions.

+Psycho

-Psycho is a crazy bull that appears in the episode "Rodeotis" and wears a silver ring in his nose.
+Psycho is a crazy Spanish Fighting Bull that appears in the episode "Rodeotis" and wears a silver ring in his nose.

+Prunella

-Prunella (voiced by Grey DeLisle) is a female donkey that appears in the episode "Hickory Dickory Donkey" and uses Pip as a fake boyfriend to make her real boyfriend, Thor jealous.
+Prunella (voiced by Grey DeLisle) is a female Provence Donkey that appears in the episode "Hickory Dickory Donkey" and uses Pip as a fake boyfriend to make her real boyfriend, Thor jealous.

+Plucky

-Plucky is a Tyrannosaurus rex that stars in "Plucky and Me."
+Plucky is a Tyrannosaurus rex that stars in "Plucky and Me".
 His roar is equivalent to the T. rex roar from Jurassic Park.

-Aubrey (voiced by Paul Greenberg) and Max (voiced by Rob Paulsen) are characters in Back at the Barnyard.
-They are distinct relatives of Pig who only appears in "Pigmalion" as the main antagonists.
-At one point they want Pig to act real mean to his friends and they finally accept Pig to go live at the castle.
-Unfortunately, only Pig is allowed but not his friends.
-Before Otis can sign Pig's custody over to Fripplehoot, Pig sends out a large belch (which destroys California).
-Aubrey and Max reject him and leave the Barnyard.
-Otis asks why he did that and Pig responds he is already living the good life with his best friends.